jboyle1990/RB-Prospect-Model/Project 2 readme.md

 ### Team Members

-Michael Detwiler
-Adnon Quaderi
-Johnathan Boyle
-Brandon Spadafora
+Michael Detwiler, Adnon Quaderi, Johnathan Boyle, Brandon Spadafora

 ## Our Goals for this Project

 Our goal for this project was to examine how we could leverage machine learning in the financial markets to augment our trading performance.
-This would encompass two specific methods
+This would encompass two separate studies.
+The

 We looked to answer whether our "machine" could perform better than individual stocks within specific ETFs.